Source: zoominfo.com, September 13, 2017

 Stanbic IBTC Holdings Plc has announced its audited financial statements for the year ended 31 December 2016.
 The result showed the group’s profit after tax increased by 51 per cent from N18.90 billion earned in 2015 to N28.52 billion in 2016.

 This showed that the bank has cleared a backlog of financial reports occasioned by restrictions imposed by the Financial Reporting Council of Nigeria (FRC).
-The 2015 audited financial statements had been issued on Tuesday March 7, 2017 following the resolution of the dispute with FRC.
+The 2015 audited financial statements had been issued on Tuesday, March 7, 2017 following the resolution of the dispute with the FRC.

-At its 5th annual general meeting held yesterday in Lagos, the Group reported a total income of N126.05 billion for the period under review, representing an increase of 25 percent over the N100.65 billion achieved in 2015.
+At its 5th annual general meeting held on September 12, 2017 in Lagos, the Group reported a total income of N126.05 billion for the period under review, representing an increase of 25 percent over the N100.65 billion achieved in 2015.

 This was largely due to an increase in interest income and fees and commissions.
 Also, the group’s net interest income increased by 32 per cent from N43.86 billion in 2015 to N57.86 billion in 2016, while non-interest revenue increased by 20 per cent to N68.19 billion, from N56.79 billion in 2015.